GM's Cruise Gets Regulatory Nod To Test Autonomous Vehicles In San Francisco

 "We’re not the first company to receive this permit, but we’re going to be the first to put it to use on the streets of a major U.S. city," wrote Cruise CEO Dan Ammann in a blog post.

 What Happened: The California Department of Motor Vehicles approved the autonomous vehicle testing in San Francisco, albeit without a human driver on board.
-"Safely removing the driver is the true benchmark of a self-driving car," Ammann wrote.
+"Safely removing the driver is the true benchmark of a self-driving car," Amman wrote.

 He added that it is important for automakers to eliminate fossil fuel dependency and claimed that Cruise cars have a zero-carbon emission rate.